 - Extreme: -20F /-29C

 When I purchased the WM Ultralite, it was an investment.
 I can’t remember exactly what I paid for it, but it was one of the most expensive 20 degree sleeping bags available at the time.
 That hasn’t changed and Western Mountaineering bags are still priced at a premium.
 In fact, Western Mountaineering refuses to let retailers discount their bags, which is why they’re never on sale at a discount.
 What has changed is the breadth of the Western Mountaineering product line and the new sleeping bags, quilts, and hammock under-quilts they’ve started to introduce in recent years.
 A few years ago, it seemed like the brand was languishing.
-But they’ve introduced a wave a new products in the past few years and are clearly innovating with the times.
+But they’ve introduced a wave of new products in the past few years and are clearly innovating with the times.

 The Ultralite isn’t the only great sleeping bag that Western Mountaineering makes, but it has all of the standard features you find across the product line and that set Western Mountaineering bags apart from others: